Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Introduction

 \section{Introduction}

+For many real-time applications, an agent must be capable of immediate online learning of each training instance, without the ability to loop through the entire dataset and while being subject to severe resource constraints.
+The ability to do online learning under these constraints from non-stationary data streams in a single pass is known as \emph{streaming learning}~\cite{aggarwal2004demand,bifet2009adaptive,domingos2000mining,gaber2007survey,gama2013evaluating,hayes2019memory,hulten2001mining,read2012scalable}.
+This training paradigm presents unique challenges to agents including limited access to computational resources in terms of memory and compute time and inference must be able to be performed at any time during training~\cite{gama2010knowledge}.

-For many real-time applications, robotic agents must be capable of immediately learning and using new information.
-This ability is called \emph{streaming learning}~\cite{pang2005incremental,gaber2007survey,hayes2019memory,bifet2009adaptive, domingos2000mining,hulten2001mining,read2012scalable,aggarwal2004demand}.
-Conventional deep neural networks (DNNs) are the dominant approach in robotics for inferring semantic information from sensors such as cameras, but they are not capable of being incrementally updated or learning quickly from individual instances.
+Deep neural networks (DNNs) are the dominant approach in computer vision for inferring semantic information from sensors such as cameras, but conventional DNNs are not capable of being incrementally updated or learning quickly from individual instances.
 Incrementally updating a DNN is challenging due to the stability-plasticity dilemma~\cite{abraham2005memory}.
 To learn, a DNN must alter its weights, but altering weights that are critical for retaining past knowledge can cause forgetting.
 When a DNN is incrementally updated with a temporal stream of data that is not independent and identically distributed (iid), this dilemma typically manifests as catastrophic forgetting~\cite{mccloskey1989}.
 Rather than gradually losing the ability to work well on past information, catastrophic forgetting refers to how learning only a small amount of new information can cause the complete loss of ability to operate on previously learned tasks.